stefoxp/head-first-design-patterns/the_state_of_things.md

 // is the class that can have a number of internal states class Context {
-    // whenever the request() is made on the Context it is delagated to the state to handle -> state.handle() request()
+    // whenever the request() is made on the Context it is delegated to the state to handle -> state.handle() request()
 }
 ```